 The Long Term Intervention Monitoring (LTIM) Project is evaluating the contribution of Commonwealth environmental water to achieving Basin Plan objectives.
-The first 2014–15 Basin-scale evaluation of Commonwealth environmental water was completed in 2016 and is now available from the Reports & Communication section of the webpage or through Commonwealth Environmental Water Office (CEWO) website.
+The first 2014–15 Basin-scale evaluation of Commonwealth environmental water was completed in 2016 and is now available from the Reports & Communication page or through Commonwealth Environmental Water Office (CEWO) website.

 Some of the key findings of the report are:

 - Conditions across much of the Basin were considered dry in 2014-15.
 Within this context, Commonwealth environmental water actions contributed to the inundation of approximately 79,000ha of wetlands and floodplains across 11 river basins.
 Environmental flows comprised between 0% and 86% of total streamflow in the Basin’s rivers and in rivers such as the Gwydir, these flows reduced the duration of low flows.
 For example, at Allambie on the Gwydir, the duration of very low flows was reduced from 54% to 23% of the year while medium-low flows were reduced from 92% to 59% of the year.

 - Vegetation communities consistently responded to environmental flows, with increases in the extent and abundance of some plant species, reduced relative cover and diversity of non-native plants as well as shifts in the composition of vegetation towards assemblages characterised by a high abundance of emergent aquatic and semi-aquatic species.